khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 ### Validation

-Validation should be shown inline and can happen in real-time or on form submission.
-Real-time validation should confirm correct content or assist a user to input the correct information to prevent them from attempting to submit the form with possibly incorrect information.
-Real-time validation might be frontend-only, but a user has no way of knowing that.
+Validation should be shown inline and can happen in real-time or on form submission; default to real-time validation when possible.
+Real-time validation should confirm the input value (if correct) or tell the user why the input value is invalid.
 Validation should always be visible and not placed in a tooltip.
 See also [submit form buttons](#submit-form-buttons) below.

 When present, the validation message is placed directly below the input, and above any help text.